HughesSeanKyle/bookworks-react-vite-migration/features.md

 1. Logic for sign up
 1.0 NEW => Service for action verification has been built and deployed.
 Service does two things:
 - 1.0.1.
-Sends the user an action code (This function can be used for Signup => Confirm Signup, Forgot Password => Forgot Password Confirm or Code confirm to delete sensitive content)
+Sends the user an action code (This function can be used for Signup => Confirm Signup, Forgot Password => Forgot Password Confirm or Code confirm to delete sensitive content) Complete 20/02
 - 1.0.2.
 Verifies the action code

 1.1 Implement email service logic into signup Complete 19/02